-Watch the responsible sourcing webinar series for an in-depth discussion of the LME’s requirements.
+Watch the on-demand webinar series for an in-depth discussion of the LME’s responsible sourcing requirements.

-The LME responsible sourcing policy refers to various partners that may support a Brand’s compliance.
-These entities include LME approved standards for track A, auditors, alignment assessors, and ISO equivalent certification programmes.
-The assurance summary table describes the different points at which an audit, assurance or assessment is required within the LME responsible sourcing requirements.
+The LME Responsible Sourcing Policy refers to various partners that may support an LME-listed brand’s compliance.
+These entities include LME-approved standards for track A, auditors, alignment assessors and ISO equivalent certification programmes.

-If you would like to become an approved partner, please fill out the appropriate application form(s) available for download on the right and send them to email@example.com.
+If you would like to become an approved partner, please fill out the appropriate application form(s) available for download on the right hand side of this page and send them to email@example.com.

 The LME is also partnering with charities Pact and The Impact Facility to fund two responsible sourcing projects.Find out more